 My friend, I am engaged.
 I am only telling it at present to my real friends: but there is no doubt about it.
 The next question that arises is –whom am I engaged to?
 I have investigated this problem with some care, and, as far as I can make out, the best authorities point to Frances Blogg.
 There can I think be no reasonable doubt that she is the lady.
 It is as well to have these minor matters clear in one’s mind.

 It’s not about passing off a beautiful, spiritual and moral appearance, but rather for many there’s truly a natural impulse to set our lives in order so that, when the time of having a relationship with that one person comes, we won’t have anything to be ashamed of or to be uncomfortable with.
-Just as the well-known actor Eduardo Verástegui says, saving oneself in chastity for the person that you probably don’t know yet, is a way of living fidelity.
-Therefore, although they don’t say it, many fight the battle against pornography and masturbation; others try to quit smoking, start exercising, get their grades up in school, carry their hair neatly, and obviously Catholics tend to organize their life of faith, since we know that it’s not only the superficial that builds up our enchantment, but also what we have in our hearts.
+Actor Eduardo Verástegui says, saving oneself in chastity for the person that you probably don’t know yet, is a way of living fidelity.
+Therefore, although they don’t say it, many fight the battle against pornography and masturbation; others try to quit smoking, start exercising, get their grades up in school, and obviously Catholics tend to prioritize their life of faith since we know that it’s not only the superficial that builds up our enchantment but also what we have in our hearts.

 In conclusion, when a Catholic falls in love, life takes on a new color; love is lived from a deeper and more passionate sense; we shape our heart to love well, to do right by the other by means of our love, even though the stumbling way we may do some crazy things lets our fragilities show.